Foundation Subjects at Coten End Primary School

 PSHE at Coten End Primary School

-Our PSHE Curriculum at Coten End helps to promote pupils spiritual, moral, social and cultural development.
+Our PSHE Curriculum at Coten End helps to promote pupils' spiritual, moral, social and cultural development.
 Teachers deliver lessons that are responsive to the needs of the individuals in their classes and also to current national and local affairs.
-Each year group delivers age-appropriate lessons which cover the following areas:
+Our whole-school theme for each half term are as follows:

 Fictional books, such as picture books, are often used to help make the issues being covered more accessible and less abstract for the children.